yxmahadi/yxmahadi/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on PHP
-- 🌱 I’m currently learning Laravel, Java
+- 🌱 I’m currently learning Laravel, C#
 - 🤔 I’m looking for help with Vue
 - 💬 Ask me about anything.
 - 📫 How to reach me: twitter (@yxmahadi)